sandeepseeram-techfirst/intel_mlops_certification/ML_Systems_Design/Data_Engineering/introduction.md

 Today, we have transactional databases that can handle analytical queries, such as CockroachDB.
 We also have analytical databases that can handle transactional queries, such as Apache Iceberg and DuckDB.

+The most popular styles of requests used for passing data through networks are REST (representational state transfer) and RPC (remote procedure call).